Asst. Prof. Andrejka Žejn, Ph. D.

 • Writing Literary History: Selected perspectives from Central Europe.
 Eds.
 Darko Dolinar, Marko Juvan.
 Frankfurt a/M. etc.: P. Lang, 2006.

-• The Aesthetics and Politics of Belonging: National Poets between “Vernacularism” and “Cosmopolitanism”.
-Arcadia, 2017, vol. 52, no. 1, pp. 10–28.
+• The aesthetics and politics of belonging: national poets between “Vernacularism” and “Cosmopolitanism”.
+Arcadia : Zeitschrift fur vergleichende Literaturwissenschaft, ISSN 0003-7982, 2017, vol. 52, iss.
+1, pp. 10-28.

 • From political theater in Yugoslav socialism to political performance in global capitalism: the case of Slovenian Mladinsko theater.
-European review, feb.
-2016, vol. 24, issue 1, str.
-72-82.
+European review, ISSN 1474-0575, feb.
+2016, vol. 24, issue 1, pp. 72-82.

-• The nation between the epic and the novel : France Prešeren’s The Baptism on the Savica as a compromise “world text”.
+• The nation between the epic and the novel: France Prešeren’s The Baptism on the Savica as a compromise “world text”.
 Canadian review of comparative literature, ISSN 0319-051X, 2015, vol. 42, iss.
 4, pp. 382-395.

 • From spatial turn to GIS-mapping of literary cultures.
 European review, ISSN 1062-7987, Feb.
 2015, vol. 23, issue 1, str.
 81-96.